 (b) as otherwise authorised by the Seller in writing.

-4.3 The Intellectual Property Rights in any materials developed in connection with this clause shall be assigned to and vest in, the Seller, upon creation.
+3.3 The Intellectual Property Rights in any materials developed in connection with this Agreement shall be assigned to and vest in the Seller immediately upon creation.
 Any customisation or translation of the Solutions is subject to final approval of the Seller before release.

-4.4 The Seller and the Customer agree that right to use the Services (or Website, Solutions or other intangible property) shall not pass until:
+3.4 The Seller and the Customer agree that the Customer will not use or access the Services, Customer Portal, Solutions or other intangible property at any time unless and until: